• home

 the hue is used to negate the problem of low light level

-hue is used in two ways (selected in behavioural
+hue is used in two ways (selected in behavioural module): density and average

-integer values of hue (0 -359), the most frequent hue being selected
+the density check-box creates a count of the instances of the integer values of hue (0 -359), the most frequent hue being selected

 the average check-box is the average of the hues